multifreded/hv20/day16/README.md

 With the real life recreation in my hands I thought that it should easily be possible to find those correct 5 movements.
 Sure, there are 18^5 = 1'889'568 possible combinations of 5 movements.
-But when solving it by hand – i guessed – most of the wrong combinations could be left out from the get go.
+But when solving it by hand – I guessed – most of the wrong combinations could be left out from the get-go.
 I was wrong.

-After 3 hourse of trying to solve it by hand, I gave up altought it permanently felt as if the cube would be solved any minute now.
+After 3 hours of trying to solve it by hand, I gave up although I constantly felt as if the cube would be solved any minute now.

 ### Second attempt: writing a program that solves the cube for me

-The program is written in C because computing performance was deemed important for this task.
+The program is written in C because computing performance is deemed important for this task.

-In order to program a solver for the cube, the first thing setup was a numbering scheme for the fields and cube faces:
+In order to program a solver for the cube, the first thing setup is a numbering scheme for the fields and cube faces:

 ```